0cjs/8bitdev/src/objects.md

 #### Numbers

-An expression consisting solely of fixnums produces a fixnum of the smallest size large enough to hold the value.
+An expression consisting solely of integers produces an integer of the smallest size large enough to hold the value.
 (Or maybe larger, in intermediate results?)
-Any flonum in an expression will cause all fixnums to be converted to flonums (generating error on overflow), producing a flonum result.
+Any float in an expression will cause all integers to be converted to floats (generating error on overflow), producing a float result.
 If modular numbers are involved, see that section above.

-- __sfixnum__: Signed 14-bit integer; fits into a tagged pointer.
-This would normally not be considered by the programmer as the system will automatically convert between these and fixnums as necessary.
+- __smallint__: Signed 14-bit integer; fits into a tagged pointer.
+This would normally not be considered by the programmer as the system will automatically convert between these and integers as necessary.

-- __fixnum__: Signed arbitrary-precision integer.
+- __integer__: Signed arbitrary-precision integer.
 For operations between two integers of different precisions, the smaller is sign-extended to the size of the larger.
 Overflow increases the size of the result; the size of a result will automatically be decreased